DerekCresswell/GameDesign11/2 Dice Game/Syntax.md

     }

-    int ReturnFive() {return 5;}
+    int ReturnFive() {
+        return 5;
     }

+}
 ```

-As seen above, blocks of code should be split by one line based mainly on relevance to each other.\
+As seen above, blocks of code should be split by one line based mainly on relevance to each other.
-Code that is very small and self explanitory, such as `ReturnFive` and the `if` in `MyFunction`, can be left with no spaces and even written on a single line.

 ### Casing